bollu/bollu.github.io/README.md

 - Constraints become subsumption constraints
 - Solving is harder
 - No principal solution
-- TODO: construct an example for this intuition?
-I don't understand it.
 - Consider `incs :: [Int -> Int]`, and `(:) id incs` versus `(:) id ids`.

 #### But it looks so easy!